reyadussalahin/problem-solving/README.md

-# What is this repository about
+# What this repository is about
 This repository is created to organize the solutions of problems related to data structures and algorithms.
-And if possible, provide an easier way to learn problem solutions as well as the concepts of data structures and algorithms.
+And if possible, provide an easier way to learn problems' solutions as well as the related concepts of data structures and algorithms.

-# Languages used for solution
+# Languages used for solution (So far)
 - C
 - C++
 - Java